tbonejones/Assignment1-3420/ExecutiveSummary.md

 vulnerability information as well as both store that information in a database and send it to the Developer.
 Developers and Managers can use a process to submit queries to that database at any time in order to view the licensing and vulnerability information for
 Software Projects, which are Software Packages bundled together for a project.
-The Developer and Manager can also access the company's software policies through a query process in order to compare the licensing and vulnerabilities information with the company's policy on acceptable licensing and vulnerabilities for software used for various company purposes.
+The Developer and Manager can also access the company's software policies through a query process.
+The software's licensing and vulnerabilities information can then be compared with the company's policy regarding acceptable software licenses and vulnerability levels for software used in a specific way (i.e. internally, externally, commercial release, etc.).